edith141/linear-classification/readme.md

 ### The data:
 Provided in the file.
 Earthquake magnitude data and underground explosions data; predict (classify) if an event was an earthquake or not (0 or 1).
+The data set, in each run, is first randomized.
+Then the data set is split in subsets - train dataset, and the test dataset.
+This is repeated 5 times for 5 individual runs of the model to get a better idea of the performace of the model.

 The algorithm will try and find (and optimise) the weight and bias.
 At the end, we should have an equation that outputs 0/1.